magento/devdocs/guides/v1.0/extension-dev-guide/attributes.md

 <h3 id="ext-auth">Extension attribute authentication</h3>

 Individual fields that are defined as extension attributes can be restricted, based on existing permissions.
 This feature allows extension developers to restrict access to data.
+See <a href="{{ site.gdeurl }}get-started/authentication/gs-authentication.html">Web API authentication overview</a> for general information about authentication in Magento.

 The following [code sample](https://github.com/magento/magento2/blob/develop/app/code/Magento/CatalogInventory/etc/extension_attributes.xml) defines `stock_item` as an extension attribute of the `CatalogInventory` module. `CatalogInventory` is treated as a “3rd-party extension”.
 Access to the inventory data is restricted because the quantity of in-stock item may be competitive information.